opendilab/DI-engine-docs/source/hands_on/rainbow.rst

 Key Equations or Key Graphs
 ---------------------------

-Double Q-learning
+Double DQN
 >>>>>>>>>>>>>>>>>
-Double Q-learning maintains a target q network, which is periodically updated with the current q network.
-Double Q-learning addresses the overestimation of q-value by decoupling.
+Double DQN, proposed in `Deep Reinforcement Learning with Double Q-learning <https://arxiv.org/abs/1509.06461>`_, is a common variant of DQN.
+Conventional DQN maintains a target q network, which is periodically updated with the current q network.
+Double DQN addresses the overestimation of q-value by decoupling.
 It selects action with the current q network but estimates the q-value with the target network, formally:

 .. math::